Introduction

 Also a special mention must also be given to both the London Imperial War Museum and Bovington Tank Museum who’s assistance with this project has been invaluable.

+Those persons who have detailed knowledge of the vehicles are recommended to join the following yahoo group sites.
 These have been set up and are intended to provide a forum for owners of the surviving vehicles to trade information and communicate with each other.

 As implied they also contain a register of surviving vehicles.